AndFChat/AndFChat/README.md

 ***Switching from wlan-> mobile internet or mobile internet -> wlan is disconnecting me, help?!***

 Sorry, you are swichting ip adresses.
-I see no easy way to fix this, despite reconnecting with other IP, but reconnecting is not implemented right now.
+I see no easy way to fix this, despite reconnecting with the other IP, but automatic reconnecting is not implemented right now.

 ***Why I can only connect with one character at the same time?
 Will there be any update to fix this?***